 Remember the excitement that goes into finding a name and naming your child.
-The same excitement should go into naming your dog as the new addition is going to be a member of your family for the next 14 to 15 years.
+The same excitement should go into naming your husky dog as the new addition is going to be a member of your family for the next 14 to 15 years.
 There are so many breeds but still each dog has an unique character and behavior.
-So isn’t it natural that you should think of unique dog names to for your dogs?
+So isn’t it natural that you should think of unique husky dog names to for your husky dogs?
 You can find thousands of names listed on the internet.
 However, the name you give to your dog should be such that it echos a relationship between you and your dog.
 The name is what helps the outside world recognize this relationship.

 Recently pet owners seem to be turning away from traditional pet names like Smokey, Fido, Fluffy and Rover in favor of human names.
 According to Dr David Mason, Adelaide animal husbandry director, the trend toward unique dog names correlated with pets playing a more prominent role in the lives of many owners.
 It is heartening to note that dogs are now getting names shared by no other dog, as owners follow baby naming trends and choose multiple, unusual and hyphenated names.
 Owners are increasingly naming their dogs using foreign words or after fictional characters such as Aslan from The Lion, the Witch and the Wardrobe.